radanovicnikola93/cs50-final-project/README.md

 ﻿## CS50 FINAL PROJECT 2019 - NIKOLA'S WEATHER APP
-You can check the site on this link:[Nikola's Weather APP](http://nikolas-weather.com/)
+You can check the site on this link: [Nikola's Weather APP](www.nikolas-weather.com)

 I always wanted to make a Weather app for myself and for my friends.
 I always had a passion for frontend and JavaScript programming language.